In this WordPress SEO guide, I show you a step-by-step process to improve search ranking of your website or blog.

 Once you submit the sitemap, the search engine bots will crawl you site and get the pages indexed.
 But how do you make sure the search engines understand the content in your pages?

-Search engines analyze Meta tags and page content to understand the content and figure out which relevance for keywords.
+Search engines analyze Meta tags and page content to understand the content and figure out which keywords are relevant to the page.
 You should use Yoast SEO to set the correct Meta tags.

 Setting SEO Title and Meta Description for WordPress Pages